yargs/yargs/README.md

     Showing semi-important stuff too
     Extra chatty mode

-Tell yer friends how ter use yer options and make demands from yer enemies.
+Tell users how to use yer options and make demands.
 -------------------------------------------------

 divide.js: